-This plant, also known as Canadian fleabane, and in Latin Conyza canadensis, is native to North America and parts of Central America, but has been accidentally introduced to large parts of the world.
+This plant is also known as Canadian fleabane, and some authorities regard it as belonging to the genus Conyza.
+It is native to North America and parts of Central America, but has been accidentally introduced to large parts of the world.
 In many places it has become a serious pest, especially in Europe and Australia, but also in its native North America.
 It prefers to grow in undisturbed areas and is particularly troublesome in newly established plantations, where it is able to resist herbicides, growing to 3 m tall, thus depriving planted species of nutrients and sunlight.

 This plant contains an oil with a turpentine-like smell, which, supposedly, should deter fleas, hence its common name.
 Another popular name is bloodstanch, given by herbalists, who claim that an extract from leaves and flowers arrests haemorrhages from the lungs and alimentary tract.

 Horsetail fleabane, growing along a street in the city of Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)

 This horsetail fleabane, observed in a graveyard in Taichung, is almost 2 m tall.
 (Photo copyright © by Kaj Halberg)

 Marsh cudweed, sometimes called brown cudweed, is native to Europe and northern Asia, and it has been accidentally introduced in North America, where it is found in the northern half of the continent.

 The natural habitat of this plant is humid areas, such as water-logged fields, but it is also able to thrive in drier areas, including city streets.
 In Russia, it has been used in folk medicine to treat high blood pressure.